Skip to main content

 3. The media controls the masses.
 I cringe at how so many seem to believe social media is the answer to everything.
 Unfortunately, this is sometimes the case for consumers; I often stumble upon comments from people complaining that they’ve been ignored by support / customer service teams only to get an instant reply after bad-mouthing a company on social media, where the bad review is available for public consumption.
 It seems that a lot of companies are more interested in trying to look good online than they are in trying to build a reputation the old fashioned way – by treating their customers well.
 I don’t want to have to “go public” with my issues to have them heard, but sometimes it feels like the only way.

 4. People don’t like to hear about problems.
 As testers, we know this already.
-An inherit part of our jobs is being the bearer of bad news, and we’re often deflecting bullets aimed at the messenger.
+An inherent part of our jobs is being the bearer of bad news, and we’re often deflecting bullets aimed at the messenger.
 Even for small things, I’ve personally found that people don’t appreciate comments like, “I noticed a typo in the article that was just published,” or, “I think a link might be missing from your last post”.
 Where I would be grateful that someone had pointed that out to me so I could correct it, a lot of people don’t seem to feel the same way, and I start to worry that I’ve caused offence.
 It’s not part of my job to review their articles or posts, so why am I getting involved where I’m not wanted?
 So, even when I want to feed back to smaller players that might have more time for me, I often keep quiet to avoid the hassle.

 Does Being a Tester Help?